-- (b) Financial risk management: - (i) Interest rate risk:
+(b) Financial risk management:

+(i) Interest rate risk:

 Interest rate risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Company is not exposed to significant interest rate risk as the majority of the Company's mortgages receivable are short-term.
+The Company is exposed to interest rate risk on the loan as it is based on floating rates.